MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/integrations/service-now-legacy.md

 >- [Service Graph Connector (SGC)](https://store.servicenow.com/sn_appstore_store.do#!/store/application/ddd4bf1b53f130104b5cddeeff7b1229)
 >- [Vulnerability Response (VR)](https://store.servicenow.com/sn_appstore_store.do#!/store/application/463a7907c3313010985a1b2d3640dd7e).

-This tutorial will help you learn how to integrate, and use ServiceNow with Microsoft Defender for IoT.
+This tutorial helps you learn how to integrate, and use ServiceNow with Microsoft Defender for IoT.

 The Defender for IoT integration with ServiceNow provides a new level of centralized visibility, monitoring, and control for the IoT and OT landscape.
 These bridged platforms enable automated device visibility and threat management to previously unreachable ICS & IoT devices.